eapowertools-archive/qs-odbc-udc-util/README.md

 The Settings.xml file contains the following sections:

 ####Files
 The Files section is used when an external file containing attributes is mapped to users from the LDAP.
 The case for this may be when an LDAP is not the source of record for user attributes.
-If an external file is referenced, use the `HRData` element tag and supply the path and name of the file.
+If an external file is referenced, use the `AttributeData` element tag and supply the path and name of the file.

 #####Requirements
-* Use the HRData Element
+* Use the AttributeData Element
 * Specify full path to file **e.g.** c:/docs/info.csv
 * File in csv format

-#####HRData file structure
+#####AttributeData file structure

 UserId | Type | Value
 -------|------|------